nextflow-io/training/docs/hello_nextflow/05_hello_operators.md

 ### 0.1.
 Index a BAM input file with Samtools

-This first step is the same as in Part 3: Hello-Science, so it should feel very familiar, but this time we need to do it for all three samples.
+This first step is the same as in Part 3: Hello Genomics, so it should feel very familiar, but this time we need to do it for all three samples.

 !!! note